 Mr. Collins is a staunch believer in our jury system.
 He considers a “trial by jury as the only anchor ever yet imagined by man, by which a government can be held to the principles of its constitution.”
 He wanted to become a better trial attorney and thus jumped at the chance to move back close to family here in Athens to work with one of the best trial attorneys in the state – Mr. Tim Hall.

 Mr. Collins is admitted to practice in the State and Superior Courts of Georgia, and the U.S. District Courts for the Northern and Southern Districts of Georgia.
 He is a member of the Western Circuit Bar Association and the American Association for Justice.

 Mr. Collins married Jenna M. Collins (f/k/a Jenna Massey) in 2010.
-The couple has been blessed with one healthy and rambunctious son.
+The couple has been blessed with two healthy and rambunctious sons.
 Mr. Collins enjoys rooting for the Dawgs, cooking, exercising, spending time with his family, and reading in his spare time.